Go Back

 Simmered Taro and Squid

-Simmered Taro and Squid is a traditional Japanese dish in which the creamy texture of taro and the tender texture of squid pair nicely.
-The sweet and savory simmering sauce infused with squid offers a unique and delicious taste experience.
+Why not try a classic Japanese comfort food?
+Simmered Taro and Squid is a traditional home-style dish in which the creamy texture of taro pairs nicely with the tenderness of squid.
+The sweet and savory simmering sauce, infused with squid flavor, offers a unique and delightful taste.

 No ratings yet